 Northern climates such as what we experience in Lancaster are more likely to experience air that is too dry.
 This is especially true if you live in one of our region’s older homes.
 That’s because older homes usually aren’t as energy efficient as their newly-constructed cousins.
 That allows more outdoor air to get inside your home, and the dry-climate air can’t hold as much water vapor.
 Too little humidity results.

 We recommend keeping your indoor humidity level anywhere between 40 to 50 percent, but it’s important to understand that humidity levels will be different in different areas in your home.
 For example, your basement is probably more humid than your bedroom.
 So are your laundry room and bathroom.

-The key is finding the level that’s not too-humid, like your basement, or too-dry, like your bedroom.
+The key is finding a level that’s not too humid, like your basement, or too dry, like your bedroom.
 Once you do that, you can manipulate your indoor air humidity throughout the house so levels are more comfortable and uniform across the board.

 How to Test Your Home’s Humidity Level

 Ranck can come to your Lancaster-area home and test its humidity levels throughout.
 Depending on your home, we could recommend a simple fix, such as a humidifier, or a more comprehensive solution, such as a heating and cooling system that regulates humidity for you.

 How to Fix Your Home’s Humidity Level